-Child's Name: Class: Date medication received in school: Name of medication, in what form and expiry date: (If the medication is a liquid ensure that the date of opening is recorded) Quantity of medication received New total quantity of medication held in school of the medi stren dose cation, gth and match the nal consent Is this a controlled medication?
+Child's Name: Date medication received in school: Name of medication, in what form and expiry date: (If the medication is a liquid ensure that the date of opening is recorded) Quantity of medication received New total quantity of medication held in school Does the name of the medication, strength and dose match the original consent form?
+Is this a controlled medication?
 The packaging will be marked CD or controlled drug.
 Staff Name: Signature: Date: Parent / Carer Name: Signature: Date: In the case of controlled medication, a Senior Leader must check the form, complete the next box and counter sign.
-Administration of a controlled medication guide still accurate: YES / NO Controlled medication double locked away: YES / NO Senior Leader Name: Signature: Date:
+Controlled medication double locked away: YES / NO Senior Leader Name: Signature: Date: